jengalas/bwaf-bbw/about/sponsors.md

 permalink: "/sponsors"
 navCategory: About
 description: Beverly Willis Architecture Foundation would not exist without the financial support and generosity of our supporters.
-We give our deepest gratitude to our supporters listed on this page.
+We give our deepest gratitude to all the supporters listed on this page.
 supporters-header: ''
 supporters:
 - name: Brookfield Properties